Matricial circular systems and random matrices: Matricial freeness and Hilbert -bimodules

-Our study of the asymptotic distributions of random matrices in [6] and [8] was based on the construction of the appropriate Hibert space of Fock type, in which `matriciality' is added to `freeness' and in which certain systems of operators called matricially free Gaussian operators replace semicircular systems.
-This Hilbert space is the matricially free Fock space of tracial type and is derived from the slightly simpler matricially free Fock space and the matricially free product of Hilbert spaces introduced in [4].
-In this section, after recalling some definitions, we show a connection between the system of matricially free Gaussian operators and Cuntz-Krieger algebras [2].
+Our study of the asymptotic distributions of random matrices in [6,7] was based on the construction of the appropriate Hibert space of Fock type, in which `matriciality' is added to `freeness' and in which certain systems of operators, called matricially free Gaussian operators, replace semicircular systems.
+In this section, we recall these notions and show their relation to the free Fock space over the Hilbert $A$-bimodule and $A$-valued semicircular systems, where $A$ is the $C^*$-algebra of $r\times r$ complex diagonal matrices.

-In the general case, we assume that $\mathpzc{J}\subseteq [r]\times [r]$, where $[r]:=\{1,2, \ldots, r\}$, although in this paper we will mainly deal with the situation when these sets are equal.
+Let us recall the Hilbert space setting.
+Let $\mathpzc{J}\subseteq [r]\times [r]$, where $[r]:=\{1,2, \ldots, r\}$, although we will mainly deal with the situation when these sets are equal.
 However, passing from $[r]\times [r]$ to any proper subset presents no difficulty and can be achieved by setting certain operators to be zero.
 Moreover, we will consider another finite set of indices $\mathpzc{U}$, setting for convenience $\mathpzc{U}=[t]$ for some integer $t$.
 To each $(p,q)\in \mathpzc{J}$ and $u\in \mathpzc{U}$ we then associate a Hilbert space ${\mathcal H}_{p,q}(u)$.
 Using this family of Hilbert spaces, we can construct our Fock space, a matricial version of the free Fock space.